LivingMatterLab/BrainFEM/README.md

 3) Install vtk by running from the terminal: conda install -c anaconda vtk \
 4) Test that Cython is working correctly by running Main.py in the TestCython directory.
 From terminal, run: python Main.py\
 5) Test that standard FEM is working by running Main_BarTest_B3.py in the BarTest_B3 directory.
 Note, this is a simple finite element model of a single bar element that is rotated and stretched.\
 6) Test that the extension of FEM is working by running Main_DyneinModel_B3.py in DyneinModel_B3 directory.
-This is a simple model of dynein molecules pushing a microtubules forward.\
+This is a simple model of dynein molecules pushing a microtubules forward.
+NOTE: line 5 of DyneinModel_B3\paraView.py needs to be updated with full path to the DyneinModel_B3 in order for load paraView.py from ParaView correctly. \

 #-------------------------------------#\
 Basic info\